ZWStatLab/ACE/README.md

 # Adaptive Clustering Evaluation
 Adaptive Clustering Evaluation (ACE) is an internal evaluation method designed to assess clustering results produced by deep clustering algorithms.
 It introduces a weighted scoring mechanism that combines internal scores, computed across different embedding spaces derived from the deep clustering process.
-This repository provides the code necessary to reproduce the results presented in the corresponding paper.["Deep Clustering Evaluation: How to Validate Internal Validation Measures"](https://arxiv.org/abs/2403.14830).
+This repository provides the code necessary to reproduce the results presented in the corresponding paper "Deep Clustering Evaluation: How to Validate Internal Validation Measures".